Synopsis:

 You will enjoy establishing country after country, kingdom after kingdom, coming up with names of forests, rivers, towns and cities and examining their respective histories, their geographical boundaries, their ideologies and their economic products.
 You'll easily spend hours exploring the relationships of the ruling monarchies and plotting their family trees and blood-feuds and love every moment of it.
 You may find yourself developing story ideas as part of this process.
 Often as you begin designing a kingdom, determining its neighbors, its topography and the races that populate it, ideas will come to you--certainly you'll have a long list of character names to choose from by the end of these processes.
 But it is unlikely you will have much of a story.

+In Camp #2 are the Gardeners.
+They simply start writing the story and see how it grows.
+"But you need to know kingdoms and peoples and places!" you scream.
+This camp believes all of these and more will come as the author pens the tale, growing organically as the story evolves.
+Certainly some things are known -- your protagonist, his or her conflict, the antagonists, and basic plot structure should all be in place.
+With these basics known, the world can grow around your characters.
 With the Gardener approach, you might start with a country or kingdom, a few characters who have been insistent in your head for a while, and the idea that spawned your story to begin with.
 You start writing.
 Your character is on a horse, so you name the horse.
 He's going to a town so you name the town.
 He meets someone so you give them a name.
 What he sees and experiences while in town establishes how large or small the town is, its relationship to nearby towns or cities, and the struggles and challenges faced by its inhabitants.

 The character goes into a tavern, so you name the tavern, deciding in that moment that it is a pirate establishment, so you give all of the men inside nose piercings and wild black hair.
 They need some kind of history, so you decide they inhabit an archipelago off the coast of this kingdom (or perhaps one far away, which changes entirely the reason they might be in that tavern).
 How much of their experience you share fleshes out more of the world your protagonist lives in.
 Each new meeting or interaction offers a chance to provide a little more of the world's varied history--to a) make it up right then, or b) to explain something you've already mentioned once and glossed over to create a mystery for the reader, or c) something you had planned all along.